-Governance of Indooroopilly State High School is overseen by a School Council consisting of eight members.
-The President of the Parents & Citizens’ Association and the Principal are appointed to the Council, while the two parent, staff and student members are elected representatives.
+Governance of Indooroopilly State High School is overseen by a School Council consisting of elected members determined by the Indooroopilly State High School Council Constitution.
+The President of the Parents & Citizens’ Association and the Principal are appointed to the Council, while the parent, staff and student members are elected representatives.
 The object of the School Council is to improve student learning outcomes by exercising specified functions for guiding the broad strategic direction of the school.

 The current members of the School Council are: